wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.4 =
+* complete profile URL is not supported instead of the username, thus it should solve all problems with people with strange profile urls.
+* LinkedIn gzdeflated content support was added and double error checked.
+* skills are now rendered as a sort of "tag cloud" like the new linkedn design.
+* profile name replacement routines were rewritten cause some users have double spaces between name and surname.

 = 2.3 =
 * WordPress' internal function "wp_remote_get" is now used to download LinkedIn's page, this should